mestocks/gwas-workshop/README.md

 <img src="https://github.com/mspopgen/genomics-workshop2016/blob/master/ruff-sys.png" width="640" align="center">
 </p>

 The genotypic data consists of markers derived from RAD sequencing, and have been mapped to the ruff draft genome.
 See [*Küpper et al. (2016)*](http://www.nature.com/ng/journal/v48/n1/full/ng.3443.html), and it's sister publication [*Lamichhaney et al. (2016)*](http://www.nature.com/ng/journal/v48/n1/full/ng.3430.html), for more details.
-After filtering we now have a dataset of 383,514 snps with which to look for associations with our traits interest.
+After filtering we now have a dataset of 383,514 snps with which to look for associations with the trait of interest.

 ##Perform an association study